byuccl/spydrnet-tmr/docs/symbiflow/index.rst

 Running Symbiflow
 ^^^^^^^^^^^^^^^^^^
-With all of the files in place, one should be able to run the following:
+In a directory with all the files, one should be able to run the following:

->>> TARGET="board_name" make -C .
+>>> make -C .

-Where <board_name> is replaced with the target board name (e.g. basys3).
 Symbiflow will run and generate a bitstream.

 Synchronous Counter Example With Example Files
 -----------------------------------------------